 Civil actions are widely used as the most efficient and viable enforcement option to tackle parallel imports and grey market goods, including trademarked products offered on the Internet, as well as contractual post-termination trademark issues.

-In accordance with the applicable (administrative) law, the unlawful use of a trademark shall entail an administrative fine, as well as confiscation of counterfeit goods (and related equipment/materials) for the purpose of destruction.
+Administrative proceedings In accordance with the applicable (administrative) law, the unlawful use of a trademark shall entail an administrative fine, as well as confiscation of counterfeit goods (and related equipment/materials) for the purpose of destruction.

-Administrative proceedings usually begin with a complaint, which the trademark owner must file with the police or customs authorities, so that they can take action against the infringer.
+Administrative proceedings usually begin with a complaint, which the trademark owner must file with the police or customs authorities, for example, so that they can take action against the infringer.
 Accordingly, the Police or Customs will be the plaintiff, while the infringer will be the defendant in such type of action.
 In the course of administrative proceedings, the trademark owner may be engaged as an injured (third) party.

 An administrative action may take three to five months, unless the infringer appeals the decision.